CaNS-World/CaNS/src/INFO_INPUT.md

 * `stop_type(2)`, if true (`T`), the simulation will terminate after `time_max` physical time units have been reached;
 * `stop_type(3)`, if true (`T`), the simulation will terminate after `tw_max` simulation wall-clock time (in hours) has been reached;

-a checkoint file `fld.bin` will be saved before the simulation is terminated.
+a checkpoint file `fld.bin` will be saved before the simulation is terminated.

 `restart`, if true, **restarts the simulation** from a previously saved checkpoint file, named `fld.bin`.